-New awards from Local Enterprise Office Waterford help “showcase” local craft and design talent
+New awards from Local Enterprise Offices help “showcase” local craft and design talent

-Local Enterprise Office Waterford is introducing a new award competition to recognise excellence and innovation amongst craft makers and designers taking part in Showcase – Ireland’s International Creative Expo, which is being held in Dublin’s RDS next month.
+The Local Enterprise Offices are introducing a new award competition to recognise excellence and innovation amongst craft makers and designers taking part in Showcase – Ireland’s International Creative Expo, which is being held in Dublin’s RDS next month.

 Minister Mitchell O’Connor, said: “Ireland has a wealth of design talent and I am very encouraged that the number of emerging craft and design companies being supported by the Local Enterprise Offices at Showcase has increased this year.
 The LEOs have been a huge support for start-ups and small businesses in the blossoming design and craft sector.
 Supporting this creative sector will enable further job creation right across the country and I am delighted that these awards will recognise our incredible talent.”